Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 Edit create branch prefix
 `````````````````````````

-This option allows to edit the prefix used in the branch name while creating a GitLab branch from a Tuleap artifact.
+This option allows to edit the prefix used in the branch name while :ref:`creating a GitLab branch from a Tuleap artifact<create-gitlab-branch-from-artifact>`.
 It's empty by default.
 It can be edited by any Git administrator.

 .. figure:: ../../images/screenshots/gitlab/gitlab-edit-create-branch-prefix.png
    :align: center
    :alt: Modal to edit the create branch prefix
    :name: Modal to edit the create branch prefix

+.. _remove-gitlab-repository-integration:

 Unregister repositories
 ```````````````````````